Noobzie/JenkinsTest/README.md

 Forward port via service (no router needed) use command: ngrok http 8090 and then copy the output link to the gihub webhook so it looks like: https://039459a3.ngrok.io/github-webhook/

+Startup project: pm2 start app.js
+Check if the test runs: mocha
+push to repo and jenkins should also be able to run the test